kunukn/react-source-code-development/README.md

 Do your changes and invoke a build to update the change, e.g. a change for react-dom

 * Go to react folder
-* Find this file `/react/scripts/rollup/build.js` and comment out this line `await asyncRimRaf('build');` This ensures that we don't delete everything before we build again.
 * In the file `react/packages/react-dom/src/client/ReactDOM.js` add this consoleLog code snippet inside the `ReactDOM` object.

 e.g.